 A minimum period of 3 academic years of clinical experience associated with course credit is required.
-The clinical setting includes the athletic training rooms, athletic practices, competitive events, sports medicine clinics, high school venues, and research environments for a minimum of 3 academic years under the direct supervision of an Approved Clinical Instructor (ACI) and/or Clinical Instructor (CI) The student is exposed to upper extremity, lower extremity, equipment intensive, and general medical experiences of both genders.
+The clinical setting includes the athletic training rooms, athletic practices, competitive events, sports medicine clinics, high school venues, and research environments for a minimum of 3 academic years under the direct supervision of an Approved Clinical Instructor (ACI).
+The student is exposed to upper extremity, lower extremity, equipment intensive, and general medical experiences of both genders.
 An Approved Clinical Instructor (ACI) formally evaluates each athletic training student at the end of each clinical rotation